standout/gallery/README.md

 ## HTML

-The structure should look like this:
+The structure could look something like this:

     <div class='gallery'>
         <a href='/original_image.jpg'><img src='/thumbnail.jpg'></a>